Hakkō day 2 - doburoku, miso, nuka, shoyu, seaweed, Mochi Tsuki

 How to cook rice so it's gorgeous and shiny the way you like with Holly Davis.

 Local Seaweed - with Milkwood Permacultures Kirsten Bradley - our very own seaweed expert Kirsten will make sure we know which ones are available to us - and how to make the ready for storage for later use.
 12-1pm

 Emma Jimson - ceramic sake cup or tea cup making.
-Our own talented and engineering brain of ceramics of Pom-me-granate will be hosting this hands-on class so you can build your own cups (and memories at the same time).
+Our own talented and engineering brain of ceramics of Pom-me-granate will be hosting this hands-on class so you can decorate your own cups (and memories at the same time).

 This is a festival that Nancy runs from her own home in Japan - brought to Daylesford.
 Take a turn at pounding, or just watch.
 There'll be various dishes served along the way featuring different ways to eat mochi - ending with a mochi filled miso soup.
 We'll make balls to dry for later together.
 Taste a range of Japanese beer and sake.

 Our own Doburoku will be on pour, as will our collaboration with Sailors Grave Brewery - Sake Lees and Pomegranate Beer and Bright Brewery with their Lactic Yuzu Beer.